Electricity at the macroscale and its microscopic origins: Modern Theory of Polarization

-Eq.~\ref{eqn:mtopJthree} is one of the most commonly-quoted forms of the MTOP definition of $\Jconv$.
+which is one of the most commonly-quoted forms of the MTOP definition of $\Jconvm$.

-I emphasize, again, that I have not made any use of quantum mechanics in this derivation or anywhere in Sec.~\ref{section:mtop}.
-I assumed that the density could be represented as ${n(x;\zeta)=\sum_{i}\abs{\varphi_i(x;\zeta)}^2}$, where the functions ${\varphi_i}$ are mutually orthogonal and normalized to one.
-However they could also have different normalizations as long as ${n(x;\zeta)}$ was normalized to $N_e$ and the normalization of each $\varphi_i$ did not vary with $\zeta$.
-Such a representation of $n$ is possible for at least some classically-generated probability densities.
+I emphasize, again, that quantum mechanics has not been used in this derivation, or anywhere in Sec.~\ref{section:mtop}.
+It was assumed that the density could be expressed as ${n(x;\zeta)=\sum_{i=1}^{M}\abs{\varphi_i(x;\zeta)}^2}$, where the functions ${\varphi_i}$ are mutually orthogonal and normalized to one, and ${M=\Nelecbulk}$.
+However they could also have different normalizations, and ${M}$ could be bigger or smaller than $\Nelecbulk$, as long as ${n(x;\zeta)}$ was normalized to $\Nelecbulk$ and the normalization of each $\varphi_i$ did not vary with $\zeta$.
+Such a representation of ${n(\zeta)}$ is possible for at least some classically-generated probability densities.
 For example, when the nuclei are treated as classical particles, their delta distribution can be represented in this way.
-All of what followed from the assumption that a representation of this form existed was simply mathematics in a torus with a `Hamiltonian' defined by ${\hamsmall(\zeta)\equiv \bra{x}\left(\sum_i\dyad{\varphi_i(\zeta)}\right)\ket{x}}$.

-The MTOP can be applied to a system of classical identical particles in an evolving steady state $n(x;\zeta)$ that can be expressed as a sum of densities from orthogonal functions $\varphi_i$ whose normalizations do not change as $\zeta$ changes.
-Mathematically, this means that the MTOP is applicable whenever $n$ can be expressed as a sum of contributions from eigenstates of a self-adjoint one-particle operator, such as the solutions of any Sturm-Liouville equation, and when the subset of eigenstates contributing to $n$ does not change suddenly as $\zeta$ changes; rather, each contributing eigenstate must evolve smoothly with $\zeta$, while preserving its normalization.